Nyayic/fanny.hashnode.blog/clsorwfrf00030ajzeus5b3rm.md

   npm install eslint --save-dev
 ```

 And then you can set it up by running:

 ```markdown
   npx eslint --init
 ```

 **\- Prettier:** An opinionated code formatter that supports many languages and integrates with most editors.
-It helps maintain consistent code style.
+It helps maintain a consistent code style.
 You can install Prettier by running:

 ```markdown
   npm install --save-dev --save-exact prettier
 ```

 And add a script to your `package.json` to format your code:

 ```markdown
 "scripts": {